Pseudonyms used by Donald Trump: John Barron

 In May 1984, "Barron" lied to then-Forbes reporter Jonathan Greenberg about Trump's wealth and assets to get Trump on the Forbes 400 list.
-"Barron" stated to Greenberg that "most of the assets [of Donald's father Fred Trump have been consolidated to Mr. [Donald] Trump."
+"Barron" stated to Greenberg that "most of the assets [of Donald's father Fred Trump] have been consolidated to Mr. [Donald] Trump."
 In April 2018, Greenberg retrieved and made public the original audio recordings of his exchange with "Barron", and stated that "Trump, through this sockpuppet, was telling me he owned 'in excess of 90 percent of Fred Trump's assets.
 Ultimately, Greenberg included Trump at the end of the Forbes 400 list at $100 million, one fifth of the $500 million which "Barron" was claiming as Donald Trump's net worth.
 According to Greenberg, Donald Trump was only ever worth just under $5 million, which was 5% of the net worth which was attributed to him by Forbes at the time and only 1% of what "Barron" was claiming.
 Greenberg has corrected the record by stating that, as revealed in court documents in proceedings years later, Donald Trump never owned any of Fred Trump's assets until 1999 after Fred's death, and even then, inheriting only his share of Fred's deceased estate, with Donald Trump's three siblings and some grandchildren beneficiaries inheriting their corresponding shares.

 Also in 1984, "Barron" gave the press a positive spin on the 1984 collapse of a plan to build Trump Castle in New York.
 In 1985, "Barron" urged fellow United States Football League team owners to partially reimburse Trump for a high-priced player.
 In April 1985, "John Baron, a vice president in the Trump Organization", announced to the press that the Trump Organization had signed an agreement to buy an unopened Hilton Hotel in Atlantic City.

 Some New York editors recalled that "calls from Barron were at points so common that they became a recurring joke on the city desk".

-Trump stopped using the pseudonym after he was compelled to testify in court proceedings that John Barron was one of his pseudonyms.
+Trump reduced his public usage of the pseudonym after he was compelled to testify in court proceedings that John Barron was one of his pseudonyms.
 The Washington Post suggested that Trump might have used the pseudonym longer if not for the "lawsuit in which he testified, under oath in 1990, that 'I believe on occasion I used that name.